SerenaAi/Grails/README.md

 A really cool auction for the SENG class

+## Configuring Assets ##
+My Auction makes use of the Asset Pipeline.

+Make sure AngularJS, bower and node are installed on your system.
+A typical debian install, would be:

+    # apt-get install nodejs
+    # apt-get install npm
+    # npm i -g bower

+Navigate to grails-app/assets and install AngularJs

+    # cd grails-app/assets
+    # bower install angular --save

 ## How to Run it ##
 In order to run the app, do the following: